* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 -Attendance is highly encouraged.

--Sign up for Group Me.
+-Sign up for Class Dojo.

 -Fill out a background check to be able to be involved in class parties.